aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to MHTML" h2="Render XPS to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to MHTML?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft that is used to store documents in a fixed layout.
+It is similar to PDF, but is not as widely used.
+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+Converting XPS to MHTML allows users to view the documents offline, and also to share them with others.

+<h2>How Aspose.Total Helps for XPS to MHTML Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert XPS to MHTML in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert XPS file format to DOC.
+Secondly, the advanced Word Document Processing API Aspose.Words for C++ can be used to export DOC to MHTML.
+This makes it easy for developers to quickly and easily convert XPS to MHTML without having to write complex code.
+Aspose.Total for C++ also provides a range of other features such as document manipulation, conversion, and rendering.
+It is a comprehensive suite of libraries that makes it easy for developers to work with a variety of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}